-CCB Indonesia is actively extending credit to existing customers, as well as potential customers to expand and develop the business, as well as for working capital needs, as well as other needs.
-CCB Indonesia continues to strive to finance important industrial sectors to support business growth.
 CCB Indonesia is always guided by the conservative principle and the prudential banking principle.
+CCB Indonesia is actively extending credit to existing customers, as well as potential customers to expand and develop the business, both for working capital needs, as well as other needs.
+CCB Indonesia continues to strive to finance important industrial sectors to support business growth and contribute to the economy.

 In the context of implementing sustainability finance, providing loans for environmentally sound business activities, namely to parties who have a concern for the environment (green company).
-CCB Indonesia encourages credit providers to give more priority to business actors who carry out their business by prioritizing environmentally sound aspects.
+CCB Indonesia encourages credit providers to give priority to business actors who carry out their business by prioritizing environmentally sound aspects.